Horothenic/my-forest/my-forest-docs/FEATURES/Animals.md

 The visit will end after 15 min automatically or if the game is closed.

-Only one visit can happen at a time, unless you buy more visit slots with a [[Natural Augment]].
+Only one visit can happen at a time, unless you buy more visit slots with a [[Natural Augments]].